 The fix is easy enough, but at least you get notified of the error.

-The Objective-C version will shrug along nicely for the most part.
-Using ARC made things a little better, because the compiler will now barf on unknown selectors.
-But if another name selector is declared in scope where it was used before, nothing much will happen (a warning, perhaps).
-Some uses will generate an error.
 But in the case of our file far, far away nothing will happen at compile time.
 The predicate is a string containing the name property.
-This will break at runtime, because there's no name property.
+This will break at runtime, because there's no name

 // this will compile fine even when there's no name property left